Plug and Play Parsers

 @end

-In the above method we've added parsing the user for the post.
-Provided that you can agree with your server team to return the same user object in the response, it should be that easy (of course you need to implement a UserParser
+In the above method, we've added parsing the user for the post.
+Provided that you can agree with your server team to return the same user object in the response, it should be that easy (of course, you need to implement a UserParser, but it follows the same pattern as the PostParser, so I will leave it for you).

-Ok, so thats it....
+Ok, so that's it....

 WBMMediaParser *mediaParser = [WBMMediaParser parserWithManagedObjectContext:self.localManagedObjectContext];